amcneil36/amcneil36.github.io/blogs/to-what-extent-should-team-members-generalize-or-specialize.md

-# To what extent should software engineers on a team generalize or specialize in the back-end and front-end?
+# To what extent should team members generalize or specialize?

 We learned previously that scrum teams should be able to do both front-end and back-end code.
 But should each individual team member be able to write both front-end and back-end code?